wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 *Presented by* Contact + Word of Warning in association with The Arches *during* Queer Contact 2015

 ####In Brief
-Two sisters - a sex worker and a shaven-headed lesbian - both feminists.<br>A bold, unflinching examination of family bonds and differing paths.
+Two sisters — a sex worker and a shaven-headed lesbian; both feminists — in a bold, unflinching examination of family bonds and differing paths.

 See their [trailer](http://vimeo.com/102549824) (contains nudity).